supernintendo/moongate/README.md

 - *Pools* - Pools contain the objects that make up your game world.
 Members of a pool have attributes that can be mutated over time (for example, a `Character`'s movement).
 - *Stages* - Stages are essentially a collection of pools.
 Game clients can join stages, allowing them to send messages to the pools within as well as synchronize with their state.

 Moongate supports TCP, UDP and WebSockets.
-It includes a JavaScript library `moongate.js` as a reference for client-side communication with your server.
+It includes a JavaScript library `moongate.js` for web based games.

 ### Status ###

 Moongate is currently in early development.
-Things are changing and features may be missing or incomplete.
+Things are in constant flux and features may be missing or incomplete.

 ### Dependencies ###